MuneebRabaney/MuneebRabaney/README.md

-    In my free time I'v strarted looking into platform based game developemnt, building tools to help my craft and aid programmers where I can.
+    In my free time I'v strarted looking into platform based game developemnt, building tools to help my craft and aid programmers where I can.My goto tec h

-    My goto tech stack would be:
-    React with Typescrpt on the client
-    Node, C#, Go or PHP om the server

-    Increasing my knowledge using Linux, I use Arch BTW XD
+    stack would be:   React with Typescrpt on the client Node, C#, Go or PHP om the server Increasing my knowledge using Linux, I use Arch BTW XD
   </pre>
 </span>